-57. Half-yearly report issued by Compliance Department
+57. Half-yearly report issued by the Compliance Department

-Compliance Department shall draw up a half-yearly report for submission to the ICC Committee, the Management Committee and the Board of Directors, or, as the case may be, the Audit and Control Committee.
+The Compliance Department shall draw up a half-yearly report for submission to the ICC Committee, the Management Committee and the Board of Directors, or, as the case may be, the Audit and Control Committee.

-In this report, Compliance Department shall include:
+In this report, the Compliance Department shall include: